 05 of 11

-Pretty much all Asian languages have terms for Westerners; some are more derogatory than others.
+Pretty much all Asian languages have terms for Westerners; some are more derogatory than others, but most are harmless.

 - Foreigner / someone who doesn't look Thai: farang (sounds like “fah-rong” or “fah-long”)

 Although English is widely spoken in tourist areas throughout Thailand, there will be times when you simply can’t understand someone — particularly if they're speaking Thai to you!
 Saying mai khao jai (I don't understand) with a smile won't cause any loss of face.

 Important Tip: If someone tells you mai khao jai, repeating the same thing but louder isn't going to help them to khao jai (understand)!
 Them speaking Thai to you with more volume isn't going to help you understand Thai.

 - I understand: khao jai (sounds like “cow jai”)

 - I don’t understand: mai khao jai (sounds like “my cow jai”)

 - Do you understand?: khao jai mai? (sounds like “cow jai my”)